Crystals from categorified quantum groups: Operators on the Grothendieck group

-Note that the isomorphism classes of simple modules, up to grading shift, form a basis of $G_0(R)$.
+Note that the isomorphism classes of simple modules, up to grading shift, form a basis of $G_0(R)$ as a free $\Z[q,q^{-1}]$-module.
 One of the main results of this paper is that we compute the rank of $G_0(\RnuL\fmod)$ by realizing a crystal structure on $G_0(R^\Lambda)$ and identifying it as the highest weight crystal $B(\Lambda)$.
-In this language, we see the operators above become crystal operators.
+In this language, we see the operators $\et{i}$ and $\ft{i}$ above become crystal operators.